funktionale-programmierung/bob2015/2019/heinzel.md

 into digital circuits, and flash them onto an FPGA (field programmable gate array).

-PGAs are computer chips containing logic and memory cells that can be dynamically reconfigured to implement various digital circuits.
+FPGAs are computer chips containing logic and memory cells that can be dynamically reconfigured to implement various digital circuits.
 This allows to iteratively develop processors, highly parallel high-performance computations, networking stacks and more without